Gay Vietnam Travel

-Of course, nothing could be further from the truth.
 For most who visit Vietnam for the first time, the big surprise is that it is an exciting, spirited and remarkably beautiful place full of happy, healthy, optimistic people.
-While it was the world's third poorest country three decades ago, it now has one of the world's fastest growing economies.
-It is also a wonderful place for a gay- or lesbian-friendly vacation because of the country's progressive attitudes.
-We have been offering gay Vietnam tours and sightseeing for more than fifteen years so it is one of our favorite places.
+While it was the world's third poorest country two decades ago, it now has one of the world's fastest growing economies.
+It is also a wonderful place for a gay- or lesbian-friendly vacation.
+We have been offering gay Vietnam tours and sightseeing for two decades, so it is one of our favorite places.

 Vietnam can be divided into three different regions, each with a different history, culture and climate.
 Many believe Northern Vietnam to be among the most beautiful places in the world.
 Hanoi is ancient, with architecture going back to a time when it was a part of China.
 You will find incomparable shopping and dining in this cosmopolitan city.
 The World Heritage site of Halong Bay just a few hours from Hanoi is one of the most spectacular places to see in Asia.

 Further south, the ancient capital of Hue is full of history, while equally ancient Hoi An is charming, mostly unspoiled, and has one of the best beaches in Asia.

 Southern Vietnam offers a lot of diversity.
 Stylish, fun-loving Ho Chi Minh City (Saigon) is the country's economic capital.
 From there you can visit the sleepy French hill station town of Dalat and enjoy a year 'round tropical Mui Ne beach resort near Phan Thiet.